amanda-hecht89/amanda-hecht89/README.md

 Hi there 👋 Im a Software engineer with a background in retail and beauty.
-Huge animal lover ready to make a change.
+Huge animal lover ready to make a change.<br/>

-😄 Pronouns: she her
+😄 Pronouns: she her<br/>
-🔭 I’m currently working on Making a full stack protfolio website 🌱 I’m currently learning how to build my own back end API Fun fact: i have a freshwater and slatwater tank, as well as a turtle!
+🔭 I’m currently working on Making a full stack protfolio website<br/>
+🌱 I’m currently learning how to build my own back end API<br/>
+Fun fact: i have a freshwater and slatwater tank, as well as a turtle!